 Restorative Neuroscience research

-For further information the role of Prof. Di Giovanni within the Restorative Neurosciences section please skip to the 3 minute mark on the video below or use the following link:
+For further information the role of Prof. Di Giovanni within the Division of Neuroscience please skip to the 3 minute mark on the video below or use the following link:

-Additional information on the Restorative Neuroscience section of Imperial's Brain Sciences Division can be found here: http://www1.imperial.ac.uk/departmentofmedicine/divisions/brainsciences/restorativeneuroscience/
+Additional information on the Division of Neuroscience within the of Imperial's Department of Brain Sciences can be found here: http://www1.imperial.ac.uk/departmentofmedicine/divisions/brainsciences/restorativeneuroscience/